Technologies and Instrumentation in the HTS Resource

 A RapidFire 300 reader is also available and uses mass spectroscopy to monitor the progress of enzyme-catalyzed reactions.

-The HTS Core operates a INCell 6000 (GE, Inc.) automated microscope for high-content, image-based screening of 96- and 384-well plates.
+The HTS Core operates a INCell 6000 (GE Healthcare, Inc.) automated microscope for high-content, image-based screening of 96- and 384-well plates.
 To date, the HTS Core has implemented assays to measure calcium kinetics, mitochondrial health, mitotic index, cell proliferation, DNA damage and repair, cytoplasmic and nuclear translocation, neurite outgrowth, and cell migration.

-The laboratory has a BioTek EL406 plate washer/dispenser, five BioTek MicroFlo liquid handlers, two Agilent Plate-Loc plate sealers, two barcode printers, and two Apricot (96/384 well) pipettors.
+The laboratory has a BioTek EL406 plate washer/dispenser, three BioTek MicroFlo and four MultiFlo liquid handlers, two Agilent Plate-Loc plate sealers, two barcode printers, and two Apricot (96/384 well) pipettors.
 The lab has standard cell culture equipment (four tissue culture hoods, two Olympus microscopes, a Bio-Rad cell counter, three Eppendorf 5810 centrifuges) and sufficient incubator space (18 CO2 incubators) to support about seven concurrent cell-based screens and the associated maintenance cultures.
 Two monitored, cryogenic storage units (Thermo Fisher) house mammalian cell banks.

 A BioMicroLab XL100 is used to handle 1-dram vials submitted by chemists for testing or for incorporation in the HTS chemical library.
 This instrument transfers compound samples from these vials to 2D-barcoded Matrix tubes for storage and cherry-picking.
 It has an onboard decapping tool, a four-place Satorius balance, and a 2D barcode reader.
 2D and 1D barcode readers are used to read entire racks of Matrix storage tubes (96 tubes per rack) and the rack 1D barcodes, respectively.